tianrunw/big-data-air-pollution/README.md

 - Tianrun Wang (tw969@nyu.edu)

+## Reproducing the Analysis
+We use Jupyter Notebooks for data analysis in this project, found in the main `project` directory.
+All data files are located in `project/data` folder.
+To run the notebooks, first create a virtual environment and install all required dependencies using `pip install -r requirements.txt`

 ## Major Points of Analysis
 - How did traffic change in response to the number of confirmed COVID cases?
     - Did traffic volumes drop before a city went into lockdown officially?